TheDBStern/viral-assembly-variant-calling/README.md

 Edit config file to indicate reference-mapping or denovo approach and files with reference genome, adapter sequences, and (optionally) primer sequences.
 Edit the samples.csv file with the names of the samples in the data directory.

-On NIAID HPC Locus, edit the submit.sh file to indicate your email address and submit with `qsub submit.sh`.
-Be sure to edit the cluster.yaml file to indicate requested resources.
 If running locally, run: `snakemake --use-conda all`